Club Shay Shay - Warren G Part 2

 Yeah.

-I just cooked for a couple of my buddies.
+I just cooked for a couple of my buddies

-Just for the fight.
+just for the fight.
+Yeah.

-That was a good fight.
+Yeah.
+That was a fight.

+Yes, indeed.
 That fight wasn't that close.

-Bud beat the brakes off Canelo.
+Bud beat the brakes off, Canelo.
+Yeah, that was up.

-I don't know how they get.
+Yeah, he did.
+I don't know how they get

+115, 113.
 I don't know what fight they were watching.

 Crazy.

-Did you see the fight?
+Did you see the fight,

-The first fight between the dude Adams and
+the first fight between the dude Adams and

 I think Martinez.